 Three more tips to pay off your debt faster

 Continuing from previous months, here are our next three tips to pay your debt off faster.
 These aren’t presented in any particular order because everyone’s situation is unique.
-Just take the tips that work best for you and if you’ve got any questions, feel free to reach out to us, or ask your financial or mortgage adviser.
+Just take the ones that work best for you and if you’ve got any questions, feel free to reach out to us, or ask your financial or mortgage adviser.